PART 5215 CONTRACTING BY NEGOTIATION

 SUBPART 5215.2—SOLICITATION AND RECEIPT OF PROPOSALS AND INFORMATION

-(c) When a cost realism evaluation is to be performed, Section M, Evaluation Factors for Award, should include a notice that the proposed costs may be adjusted, for purposes of evaluation, based upon the results of the cost realism evaluation.
-If the contract is to be firm fixed price, or fixed price with economic price adjustment, the notice is not required, and proposed prices should not be adjusted.
+(c) When a cost realism analysis is to be performed, Section M, Evaluation Factors for Award, should include a notice that the proposed costs may be adjusted, for purposes of proposal evaluation, based upon the results of the cost realism analysis.

 SUBPART 5215.3—SOURCE SELECTION